Alliance Dr. Olga Mohan High School

 Demographics and Average Daily Attendance

-98% Latino and 1% African American, 14% English Language Learner (ELL) students, and 96% free or reduced meal program participants.
-Average daily attendance is 96%.
+99% Latino and 1% Other, 11% English Language Learner (ELL) students, and 96% free or reduced meal program participants.

 Loreen Riley originally came to Alliance Dr. Olga Mohan High school during the school's second year in 2007.
 She has been a major contributor to the success of the school as both a teacher and an assistant principal.
 Her understanding of the history and best practices of the school guide her in all instructional leadership decisions to effectively lead the school towards continuous success.
 In addition to serving as the Principal at Mohan, Mrs. Riley acts a University Supervisor for future administrators at Loyola Marymount University.
 Mrs. Riley holds a bachelors degree in History from California State University, Fullerton, and a master's in Educational Leadership from Loyola Marymount University with a specific focus on Charter School Leadership.